jpuk/python-simple-password-gen/README.md

 ﻿Simple Python script to generate password combinations with nouns, verbs, adverbs, adjectives, numbers and symbols.

  It can be run as a module from within your own script or as a standalone program.
+(Either from the command line or with qt5 gui)

- Before running from the command line you can adjust the default values listed after
+ Before running from the command line you can adjust the default values in generatePassword_cli.py listed after

     if __name__ == "__main__":